-When he is accosted by a mysterious insurance agent Fong who happened to be on the scene of the accident as well, the Brain becomes obsessed that this man must be the mastermind behind a conspiracy to take him out.
-To regain his sanity and to safe his life, he must strive to kill Fong before he makes his next move.
+When he is accosted by a mysterious insurance agent Fong who happened to be on the scene of the “accident” as well, the Brain becomes convinced that this man is the mastermind behind a conspiracy to take him out.
+To regain his sanity and to save his life, he must strive to kill Fong before he makes his next move.

 Accident contains examples of:

-- Accident, Not Murder: The Brain is an an "accident choreographer" who specializes in killing people by arranging freak "accidents".
-During one his assignments, something goes wrong an actual freak accident results in one of his men being run over by a bus.
+- Apophenia Plot: The Brain is an an "accident choreographer" who specializes in killing people by arranging freak "accidents".
+During one his assignments, something goes wrong and an actual freak accident results in one of his men being run over by a bus.
 The circumstances of this accident are so similar to the ones he arranges that the Brain becomes convinced that this was a deliberate attack aimed at him.
 His obsession drives him into paranoia, but as the viewer learns there never was a conspiracy, this really was just a freak accident.

 - Blood Is Squicker in Water: When the Triad boss is killed by falling glass, his blood pools on the sidewalk and spills into the water in the gutter.